Using sector-specific guidance

 2. Meeting key stakeholders in more than a dozen pre-targeted sectors in order to understand their challenges, their carbon accounting practices, and their wishes for the future

-3. Summarizing these elements in the form of sector fact sheets, accompanied by operational recommendations
+3. Summarizing these elements in the form of sector fact sheets, completed by operational recommendations

 Date: December 2013